 - If you need to take a pause with your project, just do it.
-Your team will be at the same place once you decide to continue.
+Your development team will be at the same place once you decide to continue.

 - You can expect professional experience, nurtured from other projects.
 The outsourcing company has already made mistakes and conclusions, and software developers know exactly what you want from them.
-They may also share their ideas to make your product better.
+They may also share their ideas to make your platform better.